BeatrisIlieva/js-gems/README.md

 ##### Purchase Process:
 - Upon clicking on the 'Checkout' button, customers are redirected to a page where they can enter their essential personal details, including names, phone number, and delivery address.
 This mandatory step, ensures that customers provide the necessary information before proceeding.
 - Proceeding to the next step in the checkout process, customers are required to provide valid card details to complete the payment.
 This ensures a secure and reliable transaction, adhering to industry standards for payment processing.

+5. #### Search:

+     The search button allows users to input keywords or phrases, and in real-time, it dynamically displays related products from our extensive database.

+6. #### Wishlist:

+     For non-registered users, their likes are stored temporarily in the session, allowing them to enjoy a personalized experience during their current visit.
+Registered users benefit from having their likes stored in the database, ensuring that their preferences are maintained across sessions.

+7. #### Last Seen Products:

+     The system stores the last three products viewed by users in their session.
+This recent product history is displayed on pages where it is most relevant.
+Users can easily revisit and consider these recently viewed products, by clicking on them.

+8. #### Size Selection:

+     A radio select button must be chosen before adding items to the shopping bag.
+This ensures clarity and precision in product selection, allowing customers to specify their preferences before proceeding to the checkout.

+9. #### Order Confirmation and Details:

+     After the successful completion of the payment transaction, customers are redirected to an Order Details page, providing a comprehensive overview of their purchase.
+This page lists each product's characteristics, individual total price, and the overall total order price.

+    Included in this detailed confirmation is a unique Order ID for reference.
+Users will also find a summary of their personal information, ensuring transparency and facilitating future reference.

+10. #### Order History:

+     Registered users can enjoy a shopping experience with the added convenience of an order history feature.
+Every purchase made by a registered user is recorded and stored, allowing them to effortlessly track their order history.

+11. #### Load More Button:

+     Implemented a "Load More" button to dynamically display more content.